Kaltsoon/react-native-material/material/3-communicating-with-server.md

 Copy the IP address between the _exp://_ and _:_, which is in this example _192.168.100.16_.
 Construct an URL in format _http://<IP_ADDRESS>:5000/api/repositories_ and open it in the browser.
 You should see the same response as you did with the _localhost_ URL.

-Now that we know the end point's URL let's use the actual server-provided data in our rated repositories list.
+Now that we know the end point's URL let's use the actual server-provided data in our reviewed repositories list.
 We are currently using mock data stored in the `repositories` variable.
 Remove the `repositories` variable and replace the usage of the mock data with this piece of code in the _RepositoryList.jsx_ file in the _components_ directory:

 ```javascript
 import React, { useState, useEffect } from 'react';